 What to expect:

-1) From either parking lot of North South Lake, it’s a short incline to a beautiful viewing area.
+- From the North South Lake parking, it’s a short incline to a beautiful viewing area.

-4) As you go through this incline, you will pass a beautiful viewing area:
+- As you go through this incline, you will pass multiple overlook areas.

 What to expect from this trail:

 This was a custom made trail my buddy and I made and it didn’t involve taking any official trails.
 This one intersected with a few on the mountain so if you wish to do this, make sure you’re advanced.
 You’ll start at the Harding Road trailhead and shortly after beginning the hike see this abandoned RV:

 As you reach Boulder Rock on the blue trail and continue, you’ll reach the yellow trail and follow that down to Kaaterskill Falls:

 You will then continue down the yellow trail to the road, then take the road towards Fawn’s Leap, one of the most crowded swimming holes in the Catskills.
 You will then go downstream, and follow that to this beautiful waterfall in the Catskills, which is near Fawn’s Leap:

 Continue downstream till you reach this beautiful gorge:

 From there, it’s simple: Keep going downstream and you’ll reach Rat’s Hole Park (another crowded swimming hole).
 From there you can continue downstream or head out of the area to the road, and follow that back to the original parking area which is about a half mile from Rat’s Hole Park.

 The Boulder Rock trail is actually just the tip of a much larger trail: